What is it?

-A free initial consultation is always offered to every client, this ensures that an individual fully understands the process and commitment needed.
-During this, the therapist will ask questions about your life and health, and discuss any issues such as anxiety or depression, and how they affect your life.
-This allows a full assessment to be made as to the suitability of CBT, if this is not appropriate other forms of therapy can be suggested.
+An initial consultation is always offered to every client, this ensures that an individual fully understands the process and commitment needed.
+During this, the therapist will ask questions about your life and health and discuss any issues such as anxiety or depression, and how they affect your life.
+This allows a full assessment to be made as to the suitability of CBT if this is not appropriate other forms of therapy can be suggested.

 Following sessions will consist of you and the therapist working together to analyse your thoughts, feelings and behaviour, to see if they are unrealistic or unhelpful, and to see what the effect of these is.
 After this, therapy will help you to change your thoughts into ones that are more helpful, making you feel better by breaking the problem down into smaller parts.

 What if I am already having treatment from my doctor?